 (2) A person who makes an application for a debt relief order is guilty of an offence if—

 (a) he intentionally fails to comply with a duty under section 251J(3) in connection with the application; or

-(b) he knowingly or recklessly makes any false representation or omission in providing any information to the
+(b) he knowingly or recklessly makes any false representation or omission in providing

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Take a free trial